 - Message Relay System

 - MSU Pre-College Scholarship Eligibility and Nominations

 - Applying What Was Learned

-Promotional flier and ads are available to counties in both PDF and JPG formats.
+Fliers and ads are available to counties for promotional use.
 Fliers can be distributed at meetings.
 Ads are inserted into newsletters.

-- Half page ad (black and white) (jpg)
+- Half page ad (black and white) (pdf)

 A promotional pre-event news release is also available.